wilb-bit/ML-Recommendation-System/README.md

+Recommendation system of beers and users.
+Data taken from ...

+Exploring the best collaborative based algorithms for this dataset.

 A3.py has sweep parameter (default set to false) (will need to open and edit file if you wish to change it)

 If sweep is set to true will perform a gridsearch of all algorithms and print best hyperparameters to console.